makerdao/contract-explorer/README.md

 # contract-explorer

-The goal of this project is to create a web UI that provides visibility into the properties and behavior Maker smart contracts.
+The goal of this project is to create a web UI that provides visibility into the properties and behavior of Maker smart contracts.

 ## Usage